Media players and desktop apps

 3. clipboard manager, xchat client, download manager, virus scanner, batch file renamer, id3 tag writer, file search, graphical disk map, gnome disk usage analyser, partition manager, disk rescue, usb live OS installer, shutdown timer, kde screenshot taker, character map, files backup utility, gnome webcam app, file/directory comparison app, file text search/replace, system cleanup app, system monitor, network monitor, help agent, Gnome's desktop colour editor, KDE's control panel, grey icon set

-to enable conversion of mp3 (and other formats) files to wav on the fly in K3B, when creating an audio CD project...sudo apt-get install libk3b6-extracodecs normalize-audio
+to enable conversion of wav to mp3 or mp3 to wav (and other formats) -ie ripping an audio cd or making an audio cd in K3B...sudo apt-get install libk3b6-extracodecs normalize-audio

 In KDE's control panel you can set the appearance and colors of all KDE apps which is handy.